 $.data

-Configure the retry policy that is used when events fail to be pushed and the method that is used to handle faults.
+Configure the retry policy that you want to use when events fail to be pushed and the method that you want to use to handle faults.
 For more information, see Retry policies and dead-letter queues.

 The connector requires 30 to 60 seconds to be enabled.
 You can view the progress in the Status column on the Tasks page.